mfroeling/QMRITools-website/pages/bids_main.md

 #### Muscle-BIDS types

-The current datatype suffixes are recognized and can be automatically be processed:
+The current datatype suffixes are recognized and can be automatically be processed and have their own folders:

 - `_megre`: Multi echo gradient echo scans (minimal of 3 echos) that will be used to perform Dixon reconstruction.
 - `_dwi`: Diffusion weigthed data.
 All diffusion weighted data has the same preporocessing.
 Based on the script configuration it can be used for: fasculation detection, DTI analysis or IVIM analysis, or any combination of these.
 - `_t2`: Multi echo spin echo scans that will be used for EPG-based T2 reconstruction.
+- `_seg`: Muscle segmentations.

 #### Muscle-BIDS suffixes